-- Verbally inform adults of households known to have Limited English Proficiency of program benefits. - Provide an interpreter to assist applicants with Limited English Proficiency in completing the household application
+- Verbally inform adults of households known to have Limited English Proficiency of program benefits. - Provide an interpreter to assist applicants with Limited English Proficiency in completing the free and reduced price meal application

 For more information see the USDA Memorandum SP 37-2016 titled Meaningful Access for Persons with Limited English proficiency (LEP) in the School Meal Programs: Guidance and Q&As.